Toyota Tundra Tire Review By Carter Hayes June 16, 2026 8 min read

 Aggressive appearance that complements lifted trucks

-Tread life depends on driving style and conditions
+Tread life depends on driving style, rotation habits and conditions

-Variable pitch tread and lateral Z grooves reduce road noise while maintaining water and mud evacuation.
-Step block edges and alternating tapered edges add extra biting surfaces to help maintain traction in wet and loose conditions.
+Variable pitch tread and lateral Z grooves are designed to reduce road noise while helping evacuate water, mud and slush.
+Step block edges and alternating tapered edges add extra biting surfaces, but traction still depends on tire condition, road surface, weather and proper inflation.

 What It Solves

 This tire addresses the common compromise between daily comfort and weekend off-road performance.
-It keeps highway trips pleasant while giving you the traction needed for light to moderate off-road sections, so you don’t have to swap tires between uses.
+It keeps highway trips pleasant while giving you traction for light to moderate off-road sections, so you do not have to choose a full mud-terrain tire for mixed use.

 Key Benefits